valkey-io/valkey-doc/docs/management/replication.md

 2. When the link between the master and the replica breaks, for network issues or because a timeout is sensed in the master or the replica, the replica reconnects and attempts to proceed with a partial resynchronization: it means that it will try to just obtain the part of the stream of commands it missed during the disconnection.
 3. When a partial resynchronization is not possible, the replica will ask for a full resynchronization.
 This will involve a more complex process in which the master needs to create a snapshot of all its data, send it to the replica, and then continue sending the stream of commands as the dataset changes.

-Redis uses by default asynchronous replication, which being low latency and high performance, is the natural replication mode for the vast majority of Redis use cases.
-However, Redis replicas asynchronously acknowledge the amount of data they received periodically with the master.
+Valkey uses by default asynchronous replication, which being low latency and high performance, is the natural replication mode for the vast majority of Valkey use cases.
+However, Valkey replicas asynchronously acknowledge the amount of data they received periodically with the master.
 So the master does not wait every time for a command to be processed by the replicas, however it knows, if needed, what replica already processed what command.
 This allows having optional synchronous replication.

 Synchronous replication of certain data can be requested by the clients using the `WAIT` command.
-However `WAIT` is only able to ensure there are the specified number of acknowledged copies in the other Redis instances, it does not turn a set of Redis instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the Redis persistence.
+However `WAIT` is only able to ensure there are the specified number of acknowledged copies in the other Valkey instances, it does not turn a set of Valkey instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the Valkey persistence.
 However with `WAIT` the probability of losing a write after a failure event is greatly reduced to certain hard to trigger failure modes.

-You can check the Redis Sentinel or Redis Cluster documentation for more information about high availability and failover.
-The rest of this document mainly describes the basic characteristics of Redis basic replication.
+You can check the Valkey Sentinel or Valkey Cluster documentation for more information about high availability and failover.
+The rest of this document mainly describes the basic characteristics of Valkey basic replication.

-### Important facts about Redis replication
+### Important facts about Valkey replication

-* Redis uses asynchronous replication, with asynchronous replica-to-master acknowledges of the amount of data processed.
+* Valkey uses asynchronous replication, with asynchronous replica-to-master acknowledges of the amount of data processed.
 * A master can have multiple replicas.
 * Replicas are able to accept connections from other replicas.
 Aside from connecting a number of replicas to the same master, replicas can also be connected to other replicas in a cascading-like structure.
-Since Redis 4.0, all the sub-replicas will receive exactly the same replication stream from the master.
+Since Valkey 4.0, all the sub-replicas will receive exactly the same replication stream from the master.
-* Redis replication is non-blocking on the master side.
+* Valkey replication is non-blocking on the master side.
 This means that the master will continue to handle queries when one or more replicas perform the initial synchronization or a partial resynchronization.
 * Replication is also largely non-blocking on the replica side.
-While the replica is performing the initial synchronization, it can handle queries using the old version of the dataset, assuming you configured Redis to do so in redis.conf.
-Otherwise, you can configure Redis replicas to return an error to clients if the replication stream is down.
+While the replica is performing the initial synchronization, it can handle queries using the old version of the dataset, assuming you configured Valkey to do so in valkey.conf.
+Otherwise, you can configure Valkey replicas to return an error to clients if the replication stream is down.
 However, after the initial sync, the old dataset must be deleted and the new one must be loaded.
 The replica will block incoming connections during this brief window (that can be as long as many seconds for very large datasets).
-Since Redis 4.0 you can configure Redis so that the deletion of the old data set happens in a different thread, however loading the new initial dataset will still happen in the main thread and block the replica.
+Since Valkey 4.0 you can configure Valkey so that the deletion of the old data set happens in a different thread, however loading the new initial dataset will still happen in the main thread and block the replica.
 * Replication can be used both for scalability, to have multiple replicas for read-only queries (for example, slow O(N) operations can be offloaded to replicas), or simply for improving data safety and high availability.
-* You can use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master `redis.conf` to avoid persisting to disk at all, then connect a replica configured to save from time to time, or with AOF enabled.
+* You can use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master `valkey.conf` to avoid persisting to disk at all, then connect a replica configured to save from time to time, or with AOF enabled.
 However, this setup must be handled with care, since a restarting master will start with an empty dataset: if the replica tries to sync with it, the replica will be emptied as well.

 ## Safety of replication when master has persistence turned off

-In setups where Redis replication is used, it is strongly advised to have persistence turned on in the master and in the replicas.
+In setups where Valkey replication is used, it is strongly advised to have persistence turned on in the master and in the replicas.
 When this is not possible, for example because of latency concerns due to very slow disks, instances should be configured to **avoid restarting automatically** after a reboot.